 H1/1 ORANGE (-) ground-when-armed output: This wire supplies a (-) 500 mA ground as long as the system is armed.
 This output ceases as soon as the system is disarmed.
-This wire is used to control the optional 8618 starter kill relay.
-The 8617 relay assembly may also be used as shown in the diagram below.
+The orange wire is pre-wired to control the 8618 starter kill relay.

-NOTE: If connecting the orange wire to control another module, such as a 529T or 530T window controller, a 1 amp diode (type 1N4004) will be required.
+NOTE: If connecting the ORANGE wire to control another module, such as a 529T or 530T window controller, a 1 amp diode (type 1N4004) will be required.
 Insert the diode as shown below.